Utah Layoffs — July 2009

 |---|---|---|---|---|

-The biggest impact was at TW & Company at its Clearfield (HAFB) facility, reporting 100 affected workers.
-TW & Company followed with 100 workers.
+Topping the list was TW & at its Clearfield facility, reporting 100 affected workers.
+Advanta followed with 31 workers.

 This analysis is based on official WARN Act filings reported by Utah.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Utah WARN notices, browse layoffs by state, or download the full dataset.